jackiebecker/247Final/247Final/phonegap/README.md

   ERIC:

-    1) Add gradient background to the app
+    1) Add gradient background to the app - DONE

     2) Clean up our deliverables